ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

+>Note that all futures can be of different generic types: `CompletableFuture&lt;?>`.

 ##### Code examples

-The static `allOf` method returns a new incomplete future that is completed when _all_ of the given `CompletableFuture`s complete.
+The static `allOf` method returns a new incomplete future that is completed when all of the given `CompletableFuture`s complete.
 Note that the result of this method is `CompletableFuture&lt;Void>` and you should get results of each given future by inspecting them individually.

 ```